 Run a selection of tests

-Open the target file in the editor, right-click the desired test target, that is, a class or a method being tested, and either chooseor press Ctrl+Shift+T.
+Open the target file in the editor, right-click the desired test target, that is, a class or a method being tested, and either chooseor press Control+Shift+T.

-From the pop-up menu, select the tests to be executed.
-For multiple selection use Ctrl (⌘ for macOS) and Shift keys.
+From the popup menu, select the tests to be executed.
+For multiple selection use Control and Shift.

 After a test session is over, PhpStorm automatically creates a run/debug configuration with its Test scope set to Composite.
-See Run/Debug Configuration: PHPUnit for details.
+For more information, refer to PHPUnit.

 Save an automatically generated default configuration